shpml/fundamentals/03_chapter/05_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 Time to give it a whirl!
-In this exercise you'll be getting some practice opening and closing your first HTML tags, and learn how they relate to the content on your website.
+In this exercise you'll be getting some practice opening and closing your first HTML tags.

 ### Instructions